Spanish yields fall as market shrugs off Catalonia's symbolic vote

 Spanish bonds had underperformed most euro zone bonds last week in the run-up to Sunday's ballot amid some uneasiness that a big turnout could stoke tensions between Madrid and a region which accounts for one fifth of the country's economic output.

-Spanish 10-year yields fell 2 basis points to 2.14 percent, trading in line with equivalent Italian paper.
+Spanish 10-year yields fell 2 basis points to 2.14 percent, trading in line with Italian equivalents.

 "What happened in Catalonia was not completely legal, which means that whatever the result of the vote is, it will not have an impact on the institutions," said Patrick Jacq, an interest rate strategist at BNP Paribas.